 12:30-1:30pm: Lunch (on site)

-- Breakout E* (Behavioral Health Track): TBD/Nicotine Replacement Therapy (Jonathan Fellers, MD)
+- Breakout D* (Behavioral Health Track): Nicotine Replacement Therapy- Safety information and considerations for treatment in the behavioral health setting (Jonathan Fellers, MD)

-- Breakout F (Behavioral Health Track) Addressing Tobacco Use in People with Serious Mental Illness: Current Best Practice and Novel Approaches in Smoking Cessation and Harm Reduction.
+- Breakout E (Behavioral Health Track) Addressing Tobacco Use in People with Serious Mental Illness: Current Best Practice and Novel Approaches in Smoking Cessation and Harm Reduction.
 (Meghan Santos, LICSW)

 2:45-3:45pm: Plenary: Nicotine, Tobacco and Cannabis Use in the Digital Age: Psychosocial Influences on Smoking and Multiple Health Risk Behaviors Among Young People (Erin Vogel, PhD)